 7. Balance Your Macros.

 Avoid meals or snacks that are either all carbohydrates, protein or fat.
 For example, chicken is a great choice, but simply eating a chicken breast will not provide a balance of nutrients.
 Pair it with some healthy carbs and fat such as asparagus or cauliflower roasted with olive oil.
-Or warp your chicken breast in lettuce leaves with avocado.
+Or wrap your chicken breast in lettuce leaves with avocado.

-Or snack on a half cup strawberries and blueberries (which provides only carbohydrates) with some nuts (which provide fat and protein).
+Snack on a half cup strawberries and blueberries (which provides only carbohydrates) with some nuts (which provide fat and protein).

 8. At All Your Meals.

 Remember to balance your nutrients for breakfast and lunch as well.
 Dinner is people’s largest meal and the one most likely to be planned, whereas breakfast and lunch tend to be whatever is handy and grab-n-go.